 This story reminds us that all acts of kindness matter.

 Bilingual Japanese folktale in Japanese and English!
 [Picture book, for ages 4 and up.]

 These books are great and have Japanese vocabulary words throughout both books as well as cover the holidays and traditions of the Japanese people.
 I learned a lot from them!

 Japanese Themed Easy Chapter Book

-The Story of Yuriwaka: A Japanese Odyssey is a short chapter book which would be good for the older son.
+The Story of Yuriwaka: A Japanese Odyssey is a short chapter book that would be good for older kids.

 Haiku Poetry Picture Books

 This picture book is a translation of Haiku poems by Issa, a Japanese poet born in 1763 on a farm in central Japan.
 He began writing haiku as a young child.

 My First Book of Haiku Poems: A Picture, A Poem and a dream translated by Esperanza Ramirez-Christensen, illustrated by Tracy Gallup

 Classic poems by Japanese haiku masters are presented in both English and Japanese.
 The commentary below including discussion questions for each poem helps to connect the poem with the illustration to deepen the meaning of the spare and beautiful words.
 This is a great resource to introduce haiku to kids in the classroom or at home! [picture book, ages 5 and up]